mheily/libkqueue/README.md

 libkqueue acts as a translator between the kevent structure and the native kernel facilities on Linux, Android, Solaris, and Windows.

+libkqueue is not perfect, and you may need to change the behaviour of your application to work around limitations on a given platform.
+Please see [BUGS](bugs.md) for known behavioural differences between libkqueue and BSD kqueues.

 Supported Event Types
 ---------------------